towczare/servlet-sda/02_maven-current-date-format-servlet/README.md

 ```
 2. Copy `target/current-date-servlet.war` to `TOMCAT\apache-tomcat-9.0.8\webapps` location
 3. Go to `http://localhost:8080/current-date-servlet/` using your browser.
+4. Additional feature is available by providing `?format=` parameter.

 ## How to create new servlet using archetype?